CamilleNerriere/pdf-extractor-tools/README.md

 # PDF Extractor Tools - Noësis project

-This app is part of a larger project called *Noësis* (information soon to come).
+This app is part of a larger project called *Noësis* (more information coming soon).
 It aims (among other goals) to provide effective tools for researchers and students.

 ## Actual key functionalities
 * **Academic citations extraction**

 From a PDF, you can export (PDF, Word or txt handled) all the citations in the original document (traditional citations between quotation marks, harvard citations, and block citations).
+The process relies on a precise analysis of characters — including Unicode symbols, note numbers, and their coordinates — to reconstruct citations and their associated footnotes.

-You can find it as an individual tool [here](https://github.com/CamilleNerriere/citation-extractor) - with also more informations
+You can find the citation-extractor as an individual tool [here](https://github.com/CamilleNerriere/citation-extractor) - with also more informations.

 * **Annotations extraction**